 Lincoln, NE 68588-0664

-Mitochondria are complex and highly dynamic organelles responsible for a number of vital functions including cellular energy conversion, a plethora of metabolic and biosynthetic pathways, maintenance of ion homeostasis and programmed cell death.
+Mitochondria are complex and highly dynamic organelles responsible for a number of vital functions including cellular energy conversion, a plethora of metabolic and biosynthetic pathways, maintenance of ion homeostasis and cell death.
 Perturbations to mitochondrial function and integrity lead to dysfunctions that manifest in a spectrum of early- to adult-onset neurological and cardiovascular disorders, certain types of cancer, Type II diabetes and neurodegeneration.
-Understanding the molecular bases of mitochondrial function/dysfunction is a key for finding ways to combat these currently incurable diseases.
-Our research utilizes yeast, roundworm and mammalian cell models to address following fundamental questions:
+Understanding the molecular bases of mitochondrial function/dysfunction is a key to finding ways to combat these currently incurable diseases.
+Our research utilizes yeast, roundworm and mammalian cell culture models to address the following fundamental questions.

 Role of protein quality control in mitochondrial homeostasis and stress responses

-Mitochondrial respiration is inherently linked to the generation of reactive oxygen species (ROS).
+Mitochondrial respiration is inherently linked to generation of reactive oxygen species (ROS).
 In addition, redox-active intermediates in the biogenesis of the electron transfer chain respiratory complexes can further facilitate ROS production.
 Accumulating or persisting ROS can damage mitochondrial proteins and/or DNA located in the vicinity to respiratory chain, thereby contributing to mitochondrial dysfunction.
-Mitochondrial protein quality control system (MPQC) represented by molecular chaperones and proteases is a key factor that helps cells to cope with homeostatic challenges such as oxidative damage and protein misfolding.
-MPQC comprises a number of highly conserved proteasesand molecular chaperones, important functions of which remain obscure.
-We seek to elucidate the individual roles of various MPQC factors in the preservation of mitochondrial function and determine how impaired protein processing or turnover leads to a disease.
+Mitochondrial protein quality control (MPQC) system composed of molecular chaperones and proteases is a key factor that helps cells to cope with homeostatic challenges such as oxidative damage and protein misfolding.
+MPQC comprises a number of highly conserved proteases and molecular chaperones, important functions of which remain obscure.
+We seek to elucidate the individual roles of various MPQC components in preservation of mitochondrial functions and plasticity, and determine how impaired protein processing or turnover leads to aging-related diseases.

 Mitochondrial heme transport